sacrosanctic/svelte-patterns/docs/published/how-to-add-a-loader.md

 ## Streaming with Promises

+This approach is generally discouraged due to the following limitations:

+- not all platforms support streaming
+- it lacks SEO campatibility
-This method is not recommended as it doesn't support SEO or Progressive Enhancement.
+- it doesn't enable Progressive Enhancement.
+- it relies on Javascript
+- response headers and status code cannot be modified

+Checkout the [conditional streaming](./conditional-streaming) pattern which addresses some of these issues.

 ## References